sagiegurari/cargo-make/README.md

 <a name="env-declaration"></a>
 #### Declaration

-There are multiple ways to declare environment variables, all of which are suited for specific suitcases.
+There are multiple ways to declare environmental variables, all of which are suited for specific suitcases.

 ##### Simple